 The payments you’ve missed will be added to your balance.
 This means your monthly payments will go up when your payment holiday ends to cover the missed payments, or the term of your agreement will be extended.

-Lenders will be banned from repossessing your goods until 31 October 2020 if you still need the goods but are facing temporary financial difficulties and unable to meet your payments.
+Lenders were banned from repossessing your goods until January 2021 if you still needed the goods but were facing temporary financial difficulties and unable to meet your payments.

 What if I had warranties or insurance on my rent to own goods?